 Article by Rupert Watkins Photography by Andy Barnham

 Tucked away in amongst the myriad of diamond emporiums in Hatton Garden sits Guy Field.
-Founded by Christopher Field only in September last year, this small, bespoke shirt maker has rapidly gained a loyal following.
+Founded by Christopher Field in September 2014, this small, bespoke shirt maker has rapidly gained a loyal following.
 From the moment he began his own firm, Christopher has also offered made-to-measure suiting, and the balance of the business currently sits 70:30 in favour of shirts – understandably so, given his background.

 Following Art College Christopher, in his own words, “fell into” a role with Jermyn Street shirt makers Thomas Pink and stayed with them for three years before moving to Emmett for another four.
 Having long had the desire to run his own company, towards the end of his time at Emmett, he felt ready to take the plunge.
 Focusing on the more niche arena of bespoke shirts, Christopher has found his Hatton Garden base to be well placed for both his clients in the Square Mile and the West End.

 Focusing on building genuine rapport and a long-term relationships with his customers, he has developed a client base ranging in age from early 30s to late 50s.
-Deliberately adding made-to-measure suits with a very reasonable entry point of £600 has meant Christopher has gained a small and ardent following of new City graduates as well.
+Deliberately adding made-to-measure suits with a very reasonable entry point of £600 has meant Christopher has gained a small but ardent following of new City graduates as well.
 He looks to fuse a modern approach to traditional values and standards; whilst he uses an Italian factory and craftsmen to construct his shirts, he merges this Southern European sartorial quality with the more structured and formal look the English market responds to.

 Christopher buys direct from the Italian cotton mills, including Thomas Mason, Albini and Canclini.
 He sources Sea Island cotton from David and John Anderson, though he comments that, despite that fabric’s reputation as being at the summit of shirt material, the leap in quality of Egyptian cotton over the past 20 years has slightly undermined the need for a customer to look to the high expense of Sea Island shirtings.
 Christopher has over 2,500 patterns and fabrics on his books, but finds that Oxford and poplin cotton weaves are by far the most popular.